polyswarmer/documentation/_i18n/en-US/_docs/polyswarmd-api.md

 ### Vote on Bounty

-Called by arbiter after bounty expiration to settle with their ground truth determination and pay out assertion rewards.
+Called by arbiter after bounty expiration with a malicious or benign vote for each artifact, contributing to the final ground truth determination.

 **URL** :`/bounties/<uuid:guid>/vote?account=[eth_address]&chain=[chain_name]&base_nonce=[integer]`